Data can be organized and summarized using a variety of methods. Tables are commonly used, and there

 values.
 Note that the total for the relative frequencies is 100%.
 If decimals were used instead of percents, the total would be 1.
 The sum of the relative frequencies in a relative frequency distribution is always 1.

-This video explains the difference between frequency distribution table and relative frequency distribution table.
+Differences between frequency distribution table and relative frequency distribution table

 A commonly used graphical display for representing frequencies, or counts, is a bar graph, or bar chart.